Alejogb1/job-board/blog-data/why-am-i-getting-syntax-errors-in-bootstrap-imports.md

 id: "why-am-i-getting-syntax-errors-in-bootstrap-imports"
 ---

-Alright, let's address those bootstrap import syntax errors.
+, let's address those bootstrap import syntax errors.
 I've seen this one pop up quite a few times, and it usually boils down to a few common culprits, often less about bootstrap itself and more about how it's integrated into the project's build system.
 We'll get into the details, and I'll give you some code examples based on experiences I’ve had on past projects.

 Frankly, getting syntax errors with imports, especially when it involves well-established libraries like bootstrap, isn't a reflection of your skills as a developer, rather it often points to a misconfiguration or an oversight in the development environment.
 The problem isn’t usually about bootstrap being buggy.
 It’s frequently about how your bundler or module loader, like webpack, parcel, or esbuild, is interpreting the import statements.